blipk/StreamlitExtras/README.md

 I had a project that required some of these parts, I tried some other community projects that were similar, but none of them had the features I required, so I ended up rewriting my own implementations of them.

-I started working on this weeks ago, but looks like in the last few days someone else had released a package with a similar name as I am releasing this.

-Well, I'm not changing all the imports and they are still distinguishable.

 ## Installation and Requirements

 Install from PyPI with pip: